Struggling Storm looks to hit reset button and ‘get back to the basics’ as playoffs near

 NOTE:

-— Storm backup point guard Jordin Canada suffered a right knee injury Sunday and will sit out Thursday.
+— Storm backup point guard Jordin Canada suffered a right-knee injury Sunday and will sit out Thursday.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.